Paypal (PYPL) is a large digital payment services company where consumers and merchants use their payment gateway to make payments.

 Submit your order and now your order will be filled by your broker.
 Be sure to refresh your account until the order status has changed to filled.

-Once you’re order has been filled, you are officially an Amazon shareholder!
+Once your order has been filled, you are officially a Paypal shareholder!

 Step 5 – Determine Your Exit Strategy